 Today we're also drinking to the fastest woman on wheels

-Model, dancer and racing-car driver, Hellé Nice became France's most famous woman today in 1929, when she broke the world land-speed record for women by achieving 197.708 kmh (122.8 mph) at Montlhéry in her lapis-blue Bugatti.
+Model, dancer and racing-car driver, Hellé Nice became France's most famous woman this day in 1929, when she broke the world land-speed record for women by achieving 197.708 kmh (122.8 mph) at Montlhéry in her lapis-blue Bugatti.

-A classic beauty who escaped from her small village to find fame, Hellé Nice not only was an outstanding athlete - a trapeze artist and a skier - but raced F1 with the best, including the guys, and cut a swathe through some of her country's most eligible men.
+A classic beauty who escaped from her small village to find fame, Hellé Nice not only was an outstanding athlete - a trapeze artist and a skier - but raced F1 with the best and cut a swathe through some of her country's most eligible men.

 Sadly, this bright and vibrant woman died in poverty, forgotten, after a freak accident in 1936 ended her career.
 But we remember her today with an aptly named rum and amaretto confection, the Downhill Racer.
 Do join us.